atramos/aws-ec2-raid/README.md

 # aws-ec2-raid
 Simple RAID0 (disk striping, for speed) on AWS EC2 instances.

+# Status
+The status of this project is "unstable proof of concept".
+It worked fine once, but it breaks easily depending on what else is present in the environment.

 # Why?
 Get faster EBS for the same price as regular, slower EBS.
 The closest thing to a free lunch on AWS, outside of the free tier.